abhinav-nath/all-about-opensearch/code/product-search-v3/README.md

-## Product Search using OpenSearch - Java high-level REST client (using Search Templates)
+## Product Search using OpenSearch Java high-level REST client and Search Templates

 This small project demonstrates following functionalities and features: